Tag: new york

 Buried: Mount St. Benedict Cemetery, Bloomfield, CT

-Of all the native sons of Hartford, Stephen A. Brady the city’s greatest 19th century ballplayer.
-His professional baseball career spanned 16 seasons during America’s Gilded Age.
-Described as a heavy hitter who delivered in the clutch, he was also a sure-handed utility man.
-His primary position was right field, but he played center field, first, second and third base as well.
+Among all native sons of Hartford, Connecticut, Stephen A. Brady was the city’s greatest 19th century ballplayer.
+His professional career spanned sixteen seasons during America’s Gilded Age.
+Known as a heavy hitter who delivered in clutch situations, he was a reliable utility player.
+Although his primary position was right field, he also played center field, as well as first, second, and third base.
 As a member of Hartford’s first Major League club in 1874, Brady was a hometown hero.
-He would go on on to captain the New York Metropolitans to multiple championships, including the first world championship in 1884.
+He went on to captain the New York Metropolitans to multiple championships, including the first world championship in 1884.

 Steve Brady

-Initially, Brady was born in Worcester, Massachusetts, to Christopher and Mary McDonald Brady.
-Soon after his birth, the Brady’s relocated to Hartford.
+Steve Brady was born in Worcester, Massachusetts, to Christopher and Mary McDonald Brady.
+Shortly after his birth, the Bradys relocated to Hartford.
 The Irish-American family lived at 72 Ward Street in the city’s Frog Hollow neighborhood.
-Steve was one of seven children: four brothers and two sisters named Jackson, Thomas, Edward, Christopher, Bridget and Margaret.
-Brady and his brothers were gifted athletes who excelled at the budding National Game.
+Young Stephen was one of seven children—four brothers and two sisters—named Jackson, Thomas, Edward, Christopher, Bridget, and Margaret.
+The Brady brothers were gifted athletes who excelled at the budding National Game.

 Independent Base Ball Club, 1862.

-Steve Brady came of age when baseball was spreading like wildfire across America.
-The first ball club organized in Hartford in 1860 under the name Independent Base Ball Club, followed by Charter Oak Base Ball Club in 1862.
-The game grew more popular in parks and pastures amongst local fans and amateur players.
-Brady began his robust playing career as an amateur with the Hylas Base Ball Club of Hartford in the late 1860’s.
-Then he graduated to the Jefferson Base Ball Club along with his brother Jackson, who played catcher.
-In the summer of 1871, Brady was appointed Vice President of the Jefferson club.
-The club convened for games at Frog Hollow’s Ward Street Grounds.
+Brady came of age when baseball was spreading like wildfire across America.
+The first club in Hartford was organized in 1860 under the name Independent Base Ball Club, followed by the Charter Oak Base Ball Club in 1862.
+The game grew more popular in parks and pastures among local fans and amateur players as the years pressed on, and a young Steve Brady was there to witness its formation in Hartford.
+Brady began his amateur baseball career with the Hylas Base Ball Club of Hartford in the late 1860s.

 1865 Charter Oak Base Ball Club